 The property will be offered in a live auction conducted by professional auctioneers.
-The date, time and location are available on the auction web site: interstateauction.com and svniac.com.
+The date, time and location are available on the auction web site: interstateauction.com or svniac.com.
 The website is the official source for information about the auctions.
 The process will be similar to live auctions you may have seen on television.
 Live collector car auctions conducted by Barrett Jackson are featured on the Speed Channel.
 Live antique auctions are often featured on PBS on the Antique Roadshow.
 Live auction events are exciting and entertaining and give buyers an opportunity to interact with the auctioneer and bid assistants.
-If you have never attended or participated in a live auction event, you may want to attend one of our upcoming auctions or watch one on television or over the internet.
+If you have never attended or participated in a live auction or over the internet.
+If you are unable to attend the live auction you may bid on-line over the internet.
+If bidding on-line, you will need to register in advance of the auction, and provide a credit card.
+A link for on-line bidding is featured on the auction website along with instructions for registration and bidding.